jhlumd/soricloud/README.md

 ---

 ## Future Directions
+* Improve waveform visualization loading time.
 * Display a loading icon while the audio upload form in submitting.
-* Submitting a comments records the current timestamp of the track if it is currently playing, and clicking the timestamp on the comment starts playback of that track from the corresponding timestamp.
+* Link comments to specific timestamps on tracks.
+Submitting a comments records the current timestamp of the track if it is currently playing, and clicking the timestamp on the comment starts playback of that track from the corresponding timestamp.
 * Optimize rest of the SQL queries to eliminate remaining N+1.
-* Search, likes, follows, playlists.
+* Add search, likes, follows, and playlists.

 ## Contact
 Created by [Jaehyuk Lee](mailto:jhlumd@gmail.com) - feel free to contact me!